Psalms For Life

 that’s how far he’s removed our sins from us.

-13 As a father is merciful to his children
+13 As a father has compassion on his children

 14 For he knows full well what we’re made of—